Choose business telecoms products

 Add or remove numbers easily: Adding new phone numbers as you hire new employees, and upgrading the capacity to handle more calls at the same time, is easy with SIP trunks.
 There is no need to install new lines.

-Talk and media files go down the same line: SIP trunks allow you to make calls and send files of all types down the same line at the same time, This means you can have a conference call and screen-share, for example, or have two people editing the same document from different places in real time.
+Talk and media files go down the same line: SIP trunks allow you to make calls and send files of all types down the same line at the same time, This means you can have a conference call and screen-share, for example, or have two people editing the same document from different places in real-time.

 Get set up very fast: Getting set up with a SIP trunking phone system is a virtual, rather than a physical installation.
 It usually takes 48 hours at most.
-Most organisations can just use their existing internet connection.
+Most organizations can just use their existing internet connection.

 With a private cloud, you get your own physical server and other hardware.
 Private cloud used to mean purchasing servers and setting them up within your own office building, inside the protection of your own firewall and supported and administered by your in-house IT staff.
-Some organisations are now building private clouds on rented premises instead.
+Some organizations are now building private clouds on rented premises instead.
 The advantage of these is that they come with electrical power back-ups, fire-prevention measures and other benefits as part of a shared service which makes them more economical.
 The advantage of using a private cloud infrastructure is the amount of control that the company retains over security measures and system performance.
 By employing their own staff to manage security and maintenance, they have full control over each area.

 Public cloud solutions are server space rented from third parties.
 These cloud providers usually take responsibility for maintenance and security.
 Amazon Web Services and Microsoft Azure are two of the best-known providers.
-The main advantage of using third party public cloud providers is that you do not have to purchase your own servers or manage services internally.
+The main advantage of using third-party public cloud providers is that you do not have to purchase your own servers or manage services internally.
 You can hire extra servers and services when you need them, which vendors usually describe as a “scalable solution”.

 With a hybrid cloud, companies split their data between a private cloud infrastructure and a public cloud infrastructure.
 A hybrid cloud puts your confidential and sensitive data on a highly secure private cloud, while everything else goes on the more economical public cloud.
 A hybrid cloud solution is usually less expensive than buying and maintaining servers on your premises for absolutely all your data.